HC-Guo/UniPaser/README.md

 # UniParser pytorch
 unofficial pytorch implement for UniParser: A Unified Log Parser for Heterogeneous Log Data (WWW 2022)

+The code is used for solving log parsing problem.
 If you feel helpful for your work, please leave your Stars.

 ### Code organization:
 + [benchmark](benchmark): UniParser_benchmark scripts to reproduce the evaluation results.
 + [logparser](logparser): the logparser package, including the model file and other scripts.